-The table below lists drugs that need to be stopped, and for how long before your scan.
+The table below lists drugs that need to be stopped, and how long before your scan to stop them.
 The list is in alphabetical order by the generic name of the drug.
 Common brand names are listed after the generic name.